-Previously, Jeanné was a member of the Kona Coffee Farmers Association board of directors.
-She also served as Executive Director of Unite Hawai’i, an organization devoted to ending sexual exploitation through education.
+Previously, Jeanné served as Executive Director of Unite Hawai’i, an organization devoted to ending sexual exploitation through education.
 As a victim service provider for survivors of sexual slavery, she strove each day to provide freedom and justice to women and children affected by sexual violence.

 Our community deserves leadership with aloha.
-Letʻs support Rep. Jeanné Kapela in her effort to give the promise of paradise to all who call Hawai’i home.
+Letʻs support Rep. Jeanné Kapela in her effort to give the promise of paradise to all who call our islands home.